 We have a high level of expertise in developing client specific solutions using the best technologies and standards in the TCP/IP world.
 Some examples are:

-- A wide variety of terminal emulations for the Unix, IBM mainframe and Unisys environments.
+- A wide variety of terminal emulations for the Unix/Linux, IBM mainframe and Unisys environments.